cloudmesh-community/sp19-222-92/project-report/report.md

 :warning: in review

 :o: your .bib is full where are the intext citations ?????
+You shouldnt have a bib entry unless it is cited in text.
+This is easy just use @tag-name.

 :warning: fix copy paste errors.

-:wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave:
-This paper is full of plagiarizm and must be returned so the authors fix it.
+:wave: As is this paper is full of plagiarizm and must be returned so the authors fix it.
 Any time you use " .... " it must be followed with a citation or that quotes.
-Please make sure you have taken the IU plgiarizm certificat, or looked at the material we provide!!!!!!!!!!!!!!!!!!!!!!!!!!! questionable sentences are marked with :o:
+Please make sure you have taken the IU plgiarizm certificat, or looked at the material we provide! questionable sentences are marked with :o:

 :wave: if you want to highlightthings that is not done with quotes but in *italic* . questionable words are marked with :o: